-The Academic Monitoring and Support Committee will meet after every session of assessments are complete with a list of ""Students at Risk" from the various focus areas.
-The committee will then interview each student together with the subject lecturer and the focus area co-ordinator to determine the reason for the underperformance.
+The names of "At Risk Student will be submitted to the Academic Monitoring and Support Committee after each assessment.
+The committee will then interview the student together with the subject lecturer and the focus area co-ordinator to determine the reason for the underperformance.

 Depending on the reason for the underperformance, the committee together with the focus area co-ordinator and the subject lecturer will take a decision on what intervention strategy is required to support and assist the student.
-The Academic Monitoring and Support Committee will carefully monitor the performance of all "" "Students at Risk" by holding regular meetings with the subject lecturer and student to determine whether the intervention strategies have been effective.

-However if underperformance persists after all attempts have been made to support and assist the student, then the Academic Monitoring and Support Committee will have to meet and make a decision.
+The Academic Monitoring and Support Committee will carefully monitor the performance of all "Students at Risk" by holding regular meetings with the subject lecturer and the student to determine whether the intervention strategies have been effective.
+However, if underperformance persists after all attempts have been made to support and assist the student, then the Academic Monitoring and Support Committee will have to meet and make a decision.
 Students are referred to Rule G 17 in the Handbook.